kevinriverrrr-sudo/PhotoRemover/README.md

 **Attribution Required:** When using this project, you must:
 - Keep the original license notice
-- Provide a link to this repository: https://github.com/kevinriverrrr-sudo/PhotoRemover
+- Provide a link to this repository
 - Credit the original author: [kevinriverrrr-sudo](https://github.com/kevinriverrrr-sudo)

 ---